RamaKrushna92/platform-engineering-aws/README.md

 # platform-engineering-aws
-# This repo is for the CICD and terraform projects pusrpose.
+# This repo is for ci/cd using Github Actions and aws resources will provision with terraform projects purpose.